Alphy14/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script executes the type of fine of the specified filename this script creates a symbolic link this script copies all .html files
+this script executes the type of fine of the specified filename this script creates a symbolic link this script copies all .html files this script moves all files beginning with uppercase characters